Ask Slashdot: How Do You Choose a News Source?

 In my freshman year of college, even the engineering majors had to take a humanities course.
 The most valuable book they gave me was John Stuart Mill's On Liberty. http://www.ba [bartleby.com]

-Answer the question (Score:2)
+Answer the question (Score:3)

 Most of the comments so far are opinions on how to find or interpret news.
 Answering the question is more to the point.
 I listen to the NPR hourly news summary for breaking news, otherwise it's a scan of google news for topics of interest, then off to the specific interest sites (lots of science for me) that the submitter didn't really mean.

 Google news just collects stuff, then you can choose which article to read about the given subject.
-Comparing a few sources is easy, and really hig
+Comparing a few sources is easy, and really highlights the biased stance of each publication.

+Being well informed is now a matter of taking the time to slog through the simplified or biased sources with a seriously skeptical eye.
+As long as the local grocery store is open and I have enough money to shop there, I'm happy to watch it all go by.
+I absolutely participate in the things I feel passionate about, but Thank $DEITY that most of the stuff in the news is somewhere over there and not in my face.

 These are some of my desiderata (Score:2)